 had to be located outside the Holy of Holies, “The priests are continually

 entering the outer tabernacle, performing the divine worship.”
-Among other
+They were continually maintaining the

-heaven smells similar to the incense that God commanded Israel to burn.
-There was another room within the first room, called the Holy of Holies, where according to verse
+heaven smells similar to the incense that God commanded Israel.
+There was another room

+4 we find the golden altar of incense and the Ark of the Covenant.
 Moses’ description puts the golden altar of incense just outside the veil (Exodus 30-6), so the priests could keep the incense burning, since they were

 sacrifice.
 This is in contrast to verse 4, which puts the golden altar of